 - To showcase the tenacity of homeless students, CCH awards college scholarships each July to several Chicago Public School graduates who experienced homelessness.
 In six years, 21 students have been awarded funds to attend a dozen colleges and universities.
 Now a chapter of Illinois Dollars for Scholars, CCH scholarships are renewable for up to $6,000 in support.
 They are funded by private donors as well as the OSA Foundation, Alvin H. Baum Family Fund, and Elaine’s Hope, managed by educator Rhonda Purwin.

-- Working with our No Youth Alone campaign, the CCH Law Project secured a significant victory this summer: Illinois has allocated $3 million to help fund homeless education programs in its public schools.
-More than 22,000 students are served statewide with this first-ever state funding, with more than 10,600 students served in Chicago.
+- Working with our No Youth Alone campaign, the CCH Law Project secured a significant victory: Illinois allocated $3 million to help fund school services to homeless students in FY09.
+More than 22,000 students were served statewide with this first-ever state funding, with more than 10,600 homeless students in Chicago.

-- CCH attorneys helped 112 students on school-related cases in the city and suburbs in fiscal year 2008 (July 1, 2008 to June 30, 2008).
+- CCH attorneys helped 112 students on school-related cases in the city and suburbs in FY08 (to June 30, 2008).
 This includes the Salazar class action that represented 225 Chicago Public Schools students affected by the closure or relocation of three elementary schools this fall.
 Student clients were also represented in the suburbs, including Crystal Lake, Dolton, Evanston, Joliet, Lansing and Oak Lawn.

 - The Speakers Bureau ran 77 engagements in its first year, bringing together homeless leaders and civic, religious and student groups in the city and suburbs.
 Core teams were organized at venues at which the audience was especially engaged—this has mobilized volunteers at 18 churches and seven colleges and universities.
-Core teams have now begun to help CCH with its community organizing efforts.
+Core teams began to help CCH with its community organizing efforts.

 - CCH mobilizes 30 shelter providers to push for an evaluation of Chicago’s 10-Year Plan to End Homelessness.
 By April, the Chicago Alliance to End Homelessness agrees to our request for a thorough evaluation, including our recommendation that no more shelter beds be cut until a study is done.
 CCH Policy Director Julie Dworkin is appointed in May to serve on the evaluation committee.

-- CCH organizers, along with organizations in the Grassroots Collaborative, including the Service Employees International Union (SEIU), help convince voters in Albany Park’s 33rd Ward to ratify a health care referendum that calls on tax-exempt hospitals to pay taxes if they fail to deliver adequate levels of charity care.
+- CCH organizers and allies in the Grassroots Collaborative, including the Service Employees International Union (SEIU), convince voters in Albany Park’s 33rd Ward to ratify a health care referendum that calls on tax-exempt hospitals to pay taxes if they fail to deliver adequate levels of charity care.

-- CCH’s Leaders and Re-Entry Project help PART enact First Offender Probation, the SMART Act.
-This law allows judges to offer probation with rehab services to those charged with felony prostitution, a charge that’s possible after two misdemeanors.
+- Leaders in the Re-Entry Project and PART persuade state officials to enact “first offender probation,” called the SMART Act.
+This law allows judges to offer probation with rehab services to those charged with felony prostitution, a charge that was possible after two prior misdemeanors.

-- CCH leaders, working with the Grassroots Collaborative, lobby Chicago City Council to pass the “Big Box” living wage ordinance by a 34-15 vote.
+- CCH leaders work with the Grassroots Collaborative to lobby Chicago City Council to pass the “Big Box” living wage ordinance by a 34-15 vote.
 Though the ordinance was eventually derailed by a mayoral veto seven weeks later, CCH leaders then rallied to boost the Illinois minimum wage; it rose to $7.50 per hour in July 2007.

-- CCH organizers mobilize 84 men at the New Ritz Hotel.
+- CCH organizers mobilize 84 men living at the New Ritz Hotel.
 The city was finalizing plans to buy a run-down South Loop facility where these elderly, disabled and low-wage workers lived.
 Days before the move, CCH organized the men to negotiate a 42-month rent subsidy far better than the $475 the city first offered.
+Chicago Sun-Times columnist Mark Brown wrote pivotal articles about the men and their successful self-advocacy, despite daunting odds.

-- PART proposes and leads the 2006 fight for the new Illinois Predator Accountability Act, which allows survivors to sue the people and organizations that trafficked them.
+- PART proposes and advocates for the Illinois Predator Accountability Act.
+This state law allows survivors to sue the people and organizations that trafficked them.

-- CCH persuades the governor’s office to double funding of homeless prevention grants – a program first created because of our advocacy – to $11 million, which will help 15,000 families a year.
+- CCH persuades the governor’s office to double state funding of homeless prevention grants, a program created because of our advocacy.
+This $11 million will help 15,000 families a year.

 - CCH completes a survey of patrons of One-Stop employment centers to learn how well people with multiple barriers are being served.